pwdel/matlab-python/README.md

 3. https://github.com/miaoever/Mat2py
 4. https://github.com/buguen/mat2py

+Translators are well and good, however my thought is that a fundamental understanding of the underlying computing and why certain technical decisions are made is superior to simply plugging things into a translator.
+That being said, the above resources are provided depending upon your use case.

 ## Assumptions on Machine Used & Tool Prerequisites

 I used a Macbook Air 2015 for all of this, running OSX.
 There may be some slight variations in tools and techniques used if you are on a different operating system.

+### Quick Note on Python and Containers

+This is important if you're going to build an app based upon the code that you're using, since much of webapps are built based upon linux distributions.
+If you're not familiar, I recommend you check out [containers](https://www.docker.com/resources/what-container) for deploying and distributing to systems other than personal computers and laptops, which may be the level of familiarity that many working within the Matlab environment may start off with.

+In short, MATLAB is essentially a complete package with a bunch of libraries and ways of accessing data installed.

+Moving to python means you are working, "completely from scratch" and importing a bunch of tools which give you Matlab functionality.
+To ensure that this works across mupltiple systems, you use containers to ensure consistency.

+## Command Line Familiarity

 All of the commands and ssh work mentioned were done using the command line (terminal).
 You will need a basic familiarity with using a machine command terminal for the following.